|

 Fruit snack and singing

-After the signing, we got put onto large golf carts and taken in a large circle around the neighborhood.
+After the singing, we got put onto large golf carts and taken in a large circle around the neighborhood.
 I’m not sure what the point of this was but it did take up some time, at least.

 Then we got back on the boat to head to the mainland, and back on the bus to head back to Saigon.